 Smoking and Vaping Medical Marijuana: Is it Safe?

-The main difference between smoking and vaping is that vaping heats up the cannabis enough to create a cannabinoid-rich vapor which you then inhale.
-Smoking, however, ignites the cannabis and introduces a greater number of harmful chemicals and irritants into your lungs.
+The primary difference between smoking and vaping is that vaping creates a cannabinoid-rich vapor by heating the cannabis, which you then inhale.
+Smoking ignites the cannabis by burning the flower, which introduces a greater number of harmful chemicals and irritants into your lungs.

-Vaping overall tends to provide a cleaner, subtler taste that is sometimes barely noticeable, depending on how it’s prepared.
-It’s also much more discreet than smoking and won’t cause a lingering odor on clothing.
-Using cannabis in public, even discreetly vaping, is unfortunately still not protected by Maryland law.
+Vaping overall tends to provide a cleaner, more subtle taste that is sometimes barely noticeable (depending on how it’s prepared).
+It’s also much more discreet than smoking and won’t cause a lingering odor on clothing or furniture.

-Here at Green Health Docs we often recommend vaping over smoking, especially to new cannabis users.
+We often recommend vaping over smoking to our patients, especially to new cannabis users.
 Patients commonly express concern over irritating their lungs or getting popcorn lung.
-Fortunately for us Marylanders, none of the vape products in Maryland contain Diacetyl, the chemical with a link to popcorn lung.
+Popcorn lung is caused by a specific chemical.

-Furthermore, a recent meta-analysis shows that there is no increased risk of cancers associated with cannabis use.
-Smoking cannabis does increase bronchitis, chronic coughing and phlegm production with long term use.
+A recent meta-analysis shows that there is no increased risk of cancers associated with cannabis use.
+Smoking cannabis does increase bronchitis, chronic coughing, and phlegm production with long term use.
 While all this information seems to suggest vaping is safer than smoking, there are still safety concerns to be aware of.

 Not All Cannabis Vape Pens are Created Equal

 Vape oils should contain minimal pesticides and shouldn’t use cannabinoid solvents like Propylene Glycol and Polyethylene Glycol.
 There’s also a new trend of using essential oils, which have not been properly studied and may not be safe when heated and inhaled.